 The Los Angeles Review of Books is a non-profit, reader-supported online magazine that depends on public support and financing to exist.
 As a publicly-financed and community-supported initiative, the Review depends on the generosity of its funders and readers to pay its staff and contributors, and to finance its ongoing work with schools, emerging writers, libraries, and more.

 You can support our mission by becoming a LARB Member or giving a one time donation.
-All LARB memberships and one time donations go to the Los Angeles Review of Books Fund, a fully tax-deductible, dedicated fund administered for LARB by PEN Center USA.
+All LARB memberships and one time donations go to the Los Angeles Review of Books Fund, a fully tax-deductible, dedicated fund.

-You can also mail a check directly, payable to "PEN Center USA."
-Please note "Los Angeles Review of Books" in the memo line and mail to:
+You can also mail a check, made to "Los Angeles Review of Books," directly to:

 |Tom Lutz, Editor-in-Chief / Publisheremail@example.com|